gcc-mirror/gcc/gcc/config/visium/visium.md

 ;;
 ;; Substitutions.
 ;;
-;; They are used to define the second instruction of the pairs required by ;; the postreload compare elimination pass, with a first variant for the ;; logical insns and a second variant for the arithmetic insns.
+;; They are used to define the first instruction of the pairs required by ;; the postreload compare elimination pass, with a first variant for the ;; logical insns and a second variant for the arithmetic insns.
 ;;